CSC207-2024F-UofT/FizzBuzz/README.md

 - [ ] Right-click on `src` and select `New —> Java Class`.
 Name it `Multiples`.

-We're looking for non-negative multiples of 3 or 5.
+We're looking for positive multiples of 3 or 5.
 The first four are 3, 5, 6, and 9, so there are four below 10.
 How many are below 1000?

 - [ ] In `Multiples.java`, write a main method that **prints** how many multiples of 3 or 5 there are below 1000.